Placeholder-Software/Dissonance/docs/Tutorials/Acoustic-Echo-Cancellation.md

 ## AEC Setup

+### Before Starting (Dissonance 6.0.0 only)

+There is a known bug in Dissonance 6.0.0 which will cause the mobile AEC to run on desktop platforms - this will seriously reduce the performance of echo cancellation!
+A fix for this will be included in Dissonance 6.0.1 (not yet available on the store as of 2018-01-25).

+To apply the fix yourself:
+ 1. Open `Plugins/Dissonanance/Core/Audio/Capture/WebRtcPreprocessingPipeline.cs`
+ 2. Find line 190: `return SystemInfo.deviceType != DeviceType.Handheld;`
+ 3. Replace it with `return SystemInfo.deviceType == DeviceType.Handheld;`

 ### 1. Audio Postprocessor

 The first thing required for the AEC to function is to attach the postprocessor mentioned above to an [audio mixer](https://docs.unity3d.com/Manual/AudioMixer.html).
 Attach the `Dissonance Echo Cancellation` audio filter to the very last audio mixer in the mixing system and disable the `Auto Mixer Suspend` option for this mixer.
 If you were not already using audio mixers simply create a new mixer in `Window > Audio Mixer` and attach the filter to that.